asnadaf/my-anti/README.md

 - Admin dashboard for managing categories, products, and users
 - Client dashboard for browsing and purchasing products
 - License key management and delivery system
+- Product filtering by security feature, brand, duration, and price range
 - SEO optimization with dynamic meta tags and JSON-LD
 - Responsive design with Tailwind CSS and shadcn/ui
 - Dark mode support